mslusarz/csv-nix-tools/doc/csv-tree.1.md

 Read CSV stream from standard input, build hierarchical structure and print back data with hierarchical information.

+-f, \--filter=*KEY*
+:   print only the matching row and its descendants

 -i, \--indent=*NAME*[,*NEW-NAME*]
 :   indent data from column *NAME* and put it in a new column *NEW-NAME*, if *NEW-NAME* is omitted column *NAME* is replaced